 Availability controls ensure that information and systems are available for the use of authorized individuals when needed.
 They protect against denial-of-service attacks that hackers might use to prevent legitimate use of information systems.
 Availability controls include fault tolerance, redundant components, and clustered servers.

-- [Narrator] As a security professional, you must also understand how to apply security controls that protect the availability of information and systems.
-As the third leg of the CIA triad, availability controls ensure that information and systems remain available to authorized users when needed.
+- [Instructor] As a security professional, you must also understand how to apply security controls that protect the availability of information and systems.
+As the third leg of the CIA triad, availability controls ensure that information and systems remain available to all the authorized users when needed.
 Availability controls protect against disruptions to normal system operation or data availability.
 Potential availability failures may result from a variety of causes such as malicious attackers, like someone conducting a denial of service attack to bring down a website.

-Or component failures, such as the failure of a hard drive or power supply.
+Or component failures such as the failure of a hard drive or power supply.
 They can also come from application failures such as errors in code that cause an application crash.
-Or utility failures such as a power outage that disrupts systems or a network disruption that prevents intranet access.
+Or utility failures such as a power outage that disrupts systems or a network disruption that prevents internet access.
 There are many controls in place that can protect the availability of systems and information.
 One example of an availability control is the use of redundant components such as including two power supplies in a system or having extra hard drives that use RAID technology.

 Members who complete this course will be prepared to answer questions on the Security and Risk Management domain of the CISSP exam, and establish a critical foundation for the rest of their careers.